jsupino/Fraud_Detection_Analysis/README.md

 fraud_detector.py - Python script to predict whether a new transaction is likely fraudulent based on the learned patterns and rules

 ## Conclusion ##
-This project demonstrates how rule-based SQL detection and interactive dashboarding in Power BI can be used to identify and interpret suspicious activity in financial data.
-It serves as a foundation for future enhancements using machine learning, anomaly detection, or real-time fraud monitoring systems.'
+This project demonstrates how the combination of rule-based SQL detection, machine learning algorithns, and interactive visualizations can effectively identify and assess suspicious activity in financial transaction data.
+By integrating these approaches, detecting anomalies and potential fraud becomes more accurate and efficient.
+The dashboard further faciliates exploration and understanding of trends, enabling the ability to monitor fraudulent behavior patterns.